Linkdelaudela/IUT_IRC_RC1/ReadMe.txt

 This program was created during my second year of computer science degree.
-It's a IRC Server, created in 10 weeks, using the Boost libraries.
+It's a IRC Server, created in 10 weeks, using the Boost libraries, as a simple "code and forget" project.

 This program respect the RFC1495, BUT NOT TOTALLY !